← All Chapters|Part 6Synthesis and Implications

 The Epistemological Gap

-The gap between Category One and Category Two is the central challenge for any reader of this book.
-The verified facts are consistent with Marshall's claims—they do not contradict them—but consistency is not confirmation.
-The existence of underground facilities does not prove that Vril creatures inhabit them.
+The gap between the verified facts and the unverified claims is the central challenge for any reader of this book.
+The verified facts are consistent with Marshall's claims — they do not contradict them — but consistency is not confirmation.
+The existence of underground facilities does not prove that entities inhabit them.
 The existence of cloning technology does not prove that human clones are being produced.
 The existence of MKUltra does not prove that its successors involve consciousness transfer.

-This distinction—between "consistent with" and "proven by"—is critical.
+This distinction — between "consistent with" and "proven by" — is critical.
 Throughout this book, we have been careful to maintain it.
 The verified facts establish plausibility.
-They establish that the world Marshall describes is physically, biologically, and institutionally possible.
-But plausibility is a necessary condition for truth, not a sufficient one.
+They establish that the world Marshall describes is not physically impossible, not biologically impossible, and not institutionally impossible.
+But plausibility is not truth.

 What Would Constitute Proof?